hgoldfish/qtnetworkng/docs/references.rst

         void run() override {
             for (int i = 0; i < 3; ++i) {
                 qDebug() << name << i;
-                // switch to eventloop coroutine, will switch back in 100 ms. msleep(100);
+                // switch to eventloop coroutine, will switch back in 100 ms.See 1.7 for details. msleep(100);
             }
         }